-While there is still a ways to go to make health care more accessible, and to get the ACA right, the new law offers some real benefits for San Diegans.
+While there is still work to do to fix the ACA, the law offers some real benefits to San Diegans.
 For example, it prevents insurance companies from denying coverage because of a pre-existing condition.
-It also lets adult children stay on their parent’s health care plan until they’re 26 – a change that helps a lot of families with kids in college or who are starting out in their first job.
-These are the kind of improvements that we would lose if we heeded the mistaken calls just to “repeal Obamacare.”
-And we can’t go back to the days when too many people got their primary care in the emergency room or lost their homes and savings to medical bill bankruptcies.
+It also lets adult children stay on their parent’s health care plan until they’re 26 – a change that helps families with kids in college or who are starting their first job.
+These are the kinds of improvements that we would lose if we heeded the misguided calls to “repeal Obamacare.”
+And we can’t go back to the days when too many people got their health care in the emergency room and went bankrupt trying to pay for medical bills.

 Contraception and Reproductive Choice